Domikohlh/qf-chitrea/README.md

 # qf-chitrea
-This is a github place for Alan and Dominic to work on the quantitative finance project in Chinese Treasury for model prediction and training.
+This is a github place for Alan and Dominic to work on the quantitative finance project in Chinese Treasury (qf-chitrea) for model prediction and training.

 # Current Progress
 - Data preprocessing